-10.8 The figures for the extant 1993 adopted Unitary Development Plan have proven, with the annual inflation multiple to be realistic basis of the true costs.
+11.9 The figures for the extant 1993 adopted Unitary Development Plan have proven, with the annual inflation multiple to be realistic basis of the true costs.
 Similar to set up costs, the stepped basis can lead, where there is a small change in child bed spaces, to significant changes in contributions.
 In order to provide a fairer basis a best fit line has been produced.
 This is diagrammatically illustrated below.

-Y= CONSTRUCTION/ MAINTENANCE COST

-X= No CHILD BED SPACES
+Y= CONSTRUCTION/ MAINTENANCE COST X= No CHILD BED SPACES

-10.9 Thus at 2001 prices, the calculation for a development creating 127 child bed spaces would read 127x 35.412-267.05 = £4,230.
-The annual cost is multiplied by 10 to reflect the proposed 10 year period.
+11.10 Thus at 2001 prices, the calculation for a development creating 127 child bed spaces would read $127x \ 35.412-267.05 = \pounds4,230$.
+The annual cost is multiplied by 15 to reflect the proposed 15 year period.
+This diagram purely seeks to explain the method used.
+These costs have subsequently been updated on an annual basis using a cost of living index to provide the figures referred to in paragraph 11.3.